 At the Company's Extraordinary General Meeting held on December 18, 2013, shareholders approved a consolidation of the Company's common shares on the basis of one (1) post-consolidation common share for every twelve (12) pre-consolidated shares held (the "Consolidation").
 Following the Consolidation, the Company had 8,458,974 shares issued and outstanding.
 The Consolidation was approved by the TSX Venture Exchange and commenced trading on a post-consolidation basis effective December 24, 2013.

 On December 27, 2013, the Company closed a post-consolidation private placement of 2,000,000 flow-through units (the "FT Units") and 2,000,000 non flow-through units (the "NFT Units") for total proceeds of $200,000.
 Each FT Unit and NFT Unit was priced at $0.05 and is comprised of a share and a warrant exercisable at $0.06 for a term of two years (in the case of the FT Units) and five years (in the case of the NFT Units).
-All securities issued in the private placement are subject to a hold period expiring April 28, 2014.
 The proceeds from the sale of the FT Units will be used for exploration activity on the Teck gold property, while the proceeds from the sale of the NFT Units will be used for general working capital.

 The Company is engaged in the search for potential joint venture partners, mineral property acquisitions and financings.